OTP Bank: History

 OTP Bank's privatization began in the year 1995.
 As a result of 3 public offers along with the introduction of the bank's shares into the Budapest Stock Exchange the state's ownership in the bank decreased to 25 percent by 1995, then to a single voting preference (golden) share by 1999 (maintained until 2007).

 In 1995, OTP purchased Merkantil Bank, created in 1988 mostly as a vehicle finance provider, from its parent K&H Bank.
 OTP then started an international expansion targeting countries in Central and Eastern Europe, namely in Slovakia (2002), Bulgaria (2003), Romania (2004), Croatia (2005), Ukraine, Russia, Serbia and Montenegro (2006).

-In 2008, Paris-based Groupama acquired OTP's insurance business.
+In 2008, the French insurance company Groupama acquired OTP's insurance business.
 As part of the transaction, they resolved to collaborate in strategic points and cross sell their financial and insurance products.
 Groupama S.A. thus acquired 8% of shares of OTP Group.
 This transaction allowed OTP to avoid the need of state recapitalization during the 2008 financial crisis; OTP only took liquidity support from the state, entailing temporary government interference in its governance, and was able to repay it fully by 2010.

 In April 2014, it was announced that OTP Bank was close to a deal to acquire the Hungarian MKB Bank from German firm BayernLB, which however was not executed.
-French Axa Bank Europe announced in February 2016 it has entered into an agreement with OTP Bank to sell its Hungarian banking operations, which is considered as medium-sized bank in Hungary.
+In February 2016, French Axa Bank Europe announced it had entered into an agreement with OTP Bank to sell its Hungarian banking operations, which was considered to be a medium-sized bank in Hungary.

-In 2019, OTP Bank entered into an agreement to purchase MobiasBanca of Moldova.
-The agreement was finalized on 25 July 2019.